Have questions about extra time on the SAT and ACT? Here are answers to the frequently asked questions we receive.

-Students can qualify for extended time on the SAT and ACT if they have either an IEP (Individual Education Plan) or a 504 plan that grants them extended time in school.
+Students can qualify for extra time on the SAT and ACT if they have either an IEP (Individual Education Plan) or a 504 plan that grants them extended time in school.
 What is the difference between the two plans?

 - An IEP typically has a much higher threshold in order to qualify for accommodations.
 In order to qualify, students are typically evaluated by a county testing psychologist, and the testing typically must show a very apparent disability (technically one or more of the thirteen disabilities covered in the Individuals with Disabilities Education Act).
 This testing is typically given for free as long as it is ordered by a student’s school.